behreajj/CamZup/README.md

   - supplying `-1` to [scale](https://processing.org/reference/scale_.html)'s y parameter or
   - supplying (0.0, -1.0, 0.0) to the final parameters of [camera](https://processing.org/reference/camera_.html)

-without adverse impact to your sketch, then you may not need this library.
+without adverse impact to your sketch, then it's likely you don't need this library.
 While Cam Z-Up can help with more complex sketches, it is a general purpose library: its aim is to make a number of small tasks easier than in vanilla Processing.
 It will not be as effective as other, more specialized libraries.
 For an easy mouse-controlled orbital camera with GUI support, I would recommend [peasycam](https://github.com/jdf/peasycam) instead.
 Other long-standing great libraries are [HE_Mesh](https://github.com/wblut/HE_Mesh) and [ToxicLibs](https://github.com/postspectacular/toxiclibs).

 Cam Z-Up is split into two packages: `pfriendly` and `core`.
 The `pfriendly` package contains code (mostly) compatible with Processing's API.
 Inside it, you'll find